 So, the average, even experienced dentist doesn’t know really what to make out of answers like that.

-Dentist is likely to try really hard to satisfy the patients perceived requirements, so often that patient gets dead straight, super white teeth.
+A London dentist is likely to try really hard to satisfy the patient’s perceived requirements, so often that patient gets dead straight, super white teeth.
 The trouble is that most patients simply don’t really know what they want.

 Many, particularly the more middle-aged, that may well have experienced a great variety of different dentists approaches.
 All they know is that they aren’t really happy with their smiles.
 So as often as not, they simply think the solution is in getting simply whiter teeth.

 Now that really is all wrong.
 When ‘push comes to shove’, what most people want are beautiful teeth that give them a lovely, attractive and ‘youthful’ smile.

 The problem is what defines a beautiful, attractive, youthful smile?